Socialz: Multi-Feature Social Fuzz Testing: Execution (Stage 3/3)

 \subsubsection{Characterisation of the Performance Indicators}

-In our first attempt to evaluate the potential usefulness of performance indicators during the evolution of community interaction in-vivo on a server, we have identified three main observations.
+When evaluating the potential usefulness of performance indicators during the evolution of community interaction in-vivo on a server, we have made three main observations.

 First, we have noticed that neighboring data points in Figure~\ref{fig:prometheus} often show variation due to what seems to be random noise, making it challenging to compare marginal differences that may be impacted by factors outside of our control.
-In addition, we can see from Figure~\ref{fig:correlation} that users who are similar, such as having the same PageRank or degree centrality, can still have different experiences in terms of server load, making it potentially difficult to develop a surrogate model.
+In addition, the correlation analysis shows that users who are similar, such as having the same degree centrality, can still have different experiences in terms of server load, making it potentially difficult to develop a surrogate.

 Second, we have observed that disruptive events can be triggered by processes running on the virtual machine or by GitLab CE's own management, which can have a significant impact on the performance of the server.